-A key feature contributing to the success of mitigation monitoring will be obtaining the full cooperation of construction personnel and supervisors.
+A key component of a successful mitigation monitoring program will be obtaining the full cooperation of construction personnel and supervisors.
 Many of the mitigation measures require action on the part of the construction supervisors or crews for successful implementation.
-To ensure success, the following actions, detailed in specific mitigation measures included in the Final Implementation Plan, will be taken:
+To ensure success, the following actions, detailed in specific mitigation measures included in the final plan, will be taken:

-- Procedures to be followed by construction companies hired to do the work will be written into contracts between PG&E and any construction contractors.
-Procedures to be followed by construction crews will be written into a separate agreement that all construction personnel will be asked to sign, denoting agreement. - One or more pre-construction meetings will be held to inform all and train construction personnel about the requirements of the monitoring program (as detailed in the Final Implementation Plan). - A written summary of mitigation monitoring procedures will be provided to construction supervisors for all mitigation measures requiring their attention.
+- Procedures to be followed by construction companies hired to do the work will be written into contracts between SDG&E and any construction contractors.
+Procedures to be followed by construction crews will be written into a separate agreement that all construction personnel will be asked to sign, denoting agreement. - One or more preconstruction meetings will be held to inform and train construction personnel about the requirements of the monitoring program (as detailed in the final plan). - A written summary of mitigation monitoring procedures will be provided to construction supervisors for all mitigation measures requiring their attention.